The Broward County Records, Taxes and Treasury Division:

 If you have lost or misplaced your original deed (or other legal document which has been recorded), you can obtain a certified copy from the Recording Office where the original document was recorded.
 A certified copy has the legal validity of the original document.

 Certified copies can be requested in person, or by mail.
 If requested by mail, you must enclose a check for applicable fees, payable to Broward County Commission, and provide the book and page number where the document is located.
 If you do not know the book and page number where the document is located, there is an additional records search charge.

-Documents filed in County or Circuit Court which are not captioned as final judgments are not available Records, Taxes and Treasury.
+Documents filed in County or Circuit Court which are not captioned as final judgments are not available in the Records, Taxes and Treasury Division official records.
 These must be requested from the Clerk of the Circuit Court.

 Examples of common name change transactions include adding a wife/husband/child on a deed, or removing the name of a deceased owner from a deed.

 While forms for deed name changes and other deed transactions are available at most office supply and stationery stores, we recommend you consult with an attorney or legal professional.
 You must take many factors into consideration, including future interests, trusts and taxes.
 Unfortunately, the Broward County Records, Taxes and Treasury Division cannot assist you in completing forms or checking completed forms, and cannot give you legal advice.

 Regarding removing the name of a deceased owner from a deed, generally speaking, the simplest transactions require at least three documents:

 - A certified copy of the Death Certificate of the deceased property owner, available from the State of Florida Office of Vital Statistics.
 When you make the request for the Certificate, you must state that the cause of death cannot show.